kiranamamcherla/pocprojects/README.md

 # pocprojects
-This repository contains working demo of springsecurity using ACL.
+This repository contains working demo of Spring Security using ACL.

-Set up this project in eclipse and deploy this WAR to tomcat server.
-Create db scripts present in sql.txt file in mysql database.
+Set up this project in Eclipse and deploy this WAR to any Web Server like Tomcat.
+Create db scripts present in sql.txt file in MySQL database.

 In this example, database name created is pocprojects.

-Once deployed tomcat, start the server. http://localhost:<port>/<webappname>/login.jsp
+Once deployed to Tomcat, start the server. http://localhost:<port>/<webappname>/login.jsp

-Enter admin credentials : Admin and password : secret
+Enter Admin Credentials user id : Admin and password : secret

-Post the news article, delete the news article
+Application will be launched with a screen for posting the News Article.

+Once News Article is posted, there is a provision for deleting where delete link gets displayed.

+Try to delete the article posted by user or admin, article gets deleted.

-Logout and login as user credentials : user1 and password : secret
+Logout from Admin and login with user credentials user id : user1 and password : secret

-Post the news article, try for deleting the article posted by admin, will get 403 access forbideen error
+Post the news article, try for deleting the article posted by admin, will get 403 access forbidden error

 Try to delete the news artcile posted by user, it gets deleted